(Disclosure: Some of the links below may be affiliate links)

 The third rule is straightforward to avoid; just hold your securities and do not try to time the market.
 If you invest passively in a few ETFs, the total transaction volume will always be much less than five times the value of your securities.

 The first rule should be easy, as well.
 If you are a long-term investor, for instance, pursuing Financial Independence, you want to buy your shares with the intent to sell them in a very long time.
 So, you should have no issues with this rule.

 The second rule is generally not bad.
 When you are working, you are very likely to get significantly more income than your capital gains.
 Therefore, your capital gains will not be taxed.

-Now, if you do not fit into one of these rules, this does not mean you will be considered a professional investor.
+If you do not fit into one of these rules, this does not mean you will be considered a professional investor.
 In the end, it is still a human that will decide on your status.
-For instance, if you held some of your securities for only five months, but all the rules are fine, you will not be considered as a professional investor.
-Or, if you invest more than five times your portfolio in a year, you will not be considered as such either.
+For instance, if you held some of your securities for only five months, but all the rules are fine, you will not be considered a professional investor.
+Or, if you invest more than five times your portfolio in a year but generate minimal capital gains, you will not be considered as such either.

 It is also important to remember that very few people are considered professional investors in Switzerland.
 This means you really need to trade a lot to be considered as such.
 I am not saying you should not be careful.
 But I am saying that as long as you are a passive investor, the risks are minimal.

-Since every state is able to work around these five rules, you may want to contact your local tax office if you are unsure of your status.
+Since every state can work around these five rules, you may want to contact your local tax office if you are unsure of your status.